sbarthelemy/collada-dom/Readme.txt

 	${YOUR_BULLET_PATH}\src

-4) In the 'viewer' project, add the following lines to the Additional library directories field in the General tab for the Linker project configuration settings
+4) In the 'viewer' project, add the following lines to the Additional dependencies field in the Input tab for the Linker project configuration settings

 	${YOUR_BULLET_PATH}\src\Physics\TaskUtil\libtaskutild.a
 	${YOUR_BULLET_PATH}\out\debug8_ps3\libs\libBulletcollision_d.a